devizer/Universe.SqlServerJam/README.md

-## IDbConnection Extensions
+## Functional Testing for .NET Applications with SQL Server and LocalDB

 The intention is to tune SQL Servers for functional tests to achieve maximum performance, while also providing an accurate description and connection properties for locally installed SQL Servers and LocalDB instances.

 The entry point is the extension method `Manage(this IDbConnection connection)`.
-The example below creates a test database on each local SQL Server, each LocalDB instance, and an AWS SQL Server propagated via the `SQLSERVER_WELLKNOWN_My_AWS_1` environment variable.
+The example below creates new database ***per test*** on each local SQL Server, each LocalDB instance, and an AWS SQL Server propagated via the `SQLSERVER_WELLKNOWN_My_AWS_1` environment variable.

 ```csharp